 In addition to the home feed, users can find specific content by typing keywords into the Pinterest search bar to bring up relevant results.

-You’ll also notice that the Pinterest home feed has sponsored content shared alongside organic pins.
+The Pinterest home feed also has sponsored content shared alongside organic pins.
 While we won’t get into the weeds on creating Pinterest Ads here, be sure to check out our tips on promoted pins and how to sell on Pinterest.

 Now that we have an idea of what Pinterest is and how it works, let’s talk about how you can use it for your business and how to get your pins seen on Pinterest.